michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0080.md

 ### Definition
 - n: the outside boundary or surface of something
 ### Family
+- periphery: peripheral, peripheries+
-periphery: peripheral, peripheries+;peripheral: peripherally, peripherals
+- peripheral: peripherally, peripherals
 ### Examples
 - With croplands on the periphery of these urban hubs in peril, ensuring food security is set to become an important part of that mandate, too.
 - Which groups are marginalized or at the periphery?